 You may recognize that your behaviors have become problematic, but you aren’t sure if you have an addiction.
 Masturbation addiction looks different for each person, but many of the signs and symptoms overlap.

-Examples of masturbation addiction symptoms include:
+Masturbation addiction symptoms include:

-- Thinking about and engaging in self-pleasure takes up a lot of your time
+- Thinking about and engaging in self-pleasure takes up a lot of your time.

-- Your work performance suffers as a result of your time-consuming masturbation habits
+- Your work performance suffers as a result of your time-consuming masturbation habits.

-- Your compulsive sexual behaviors escalate, and you masturbate in public places
+- Your compulsive sexual behaviors escalate, and you masturbate in public places.

-- You masturbate to cope with stress, anger, frustration, or any other adverse emotion
+- You masturbate to cope with stress, anger, frustration, or any other adverse emotion.

-- After masturbating, you feel guilty, upset, or ashamed
+- After masturbating, you feel guilty, upset, or ashamed.

-- You try to stop your habits but find you’re unable to
+- You try to stop your habits but find you’re unable to.

-- You have an inability or unwillingness to engage in intimate relationships
+- You have an inability or unwillingness to engage in intimate relationships.

-- You avoid activities that don’t involve sexual outlets
+- You avoid activities that don’t involve sexual outlets.

 What Causes Masturbation Addiction?